 A confectionery company faced challenges with a specific waste stream from process wastewater with an extremely high sugar content.
 This specific waste stream (“sugarwater”) requires pretreatment or dilution prior to land-application; and cannot discharge to the onsite aerobic treatment facility due to carbon toxicity issues that would occur.

-Aquacycl installed a fully automated and containerized 12-reactor demonstration unit (BETT Demo Unit) to continuously treat 160 gpd (727 litres/day) of the sugarwater and enable a clear understanding and cost model for how BETT systems could be applied at full-scale for sugarwater treatment.
+Aquacycl installed a fully automated and containerized 12-reactor demonstration unit (BETT Demo Unit) to continuously treat 160 gpd (727 litres/day) of the sugarwater and enable a clear understanding and cost model for how BETT systems could be applied at full-scale for sugar industry wastewater treatment.
 System COD removal and power production were monitored during the demonstration.
 The inflow sugarwater COD ranged from 100,000-300,000 mg/L under continuous flow conditions.
 Batch operations were also required corresponding to production shutdowns associated with holidays and other facility operations.

 BETT Demo Unit demonstrated its applicability and efficiency in treating high-strength sugar containing wastewater.
 The BETT Demo Unit accomplished an average 10% COD removal (18,377 mg/L) in a 4-hour hydraulic residence time with only 12 BETT reactors in hydraulic series (Fig. 2).
 The COD removal capacity of the system ranged from 2,200 mg/L to 50,000 mg/L. Lower removal rates were observed when reestablishing continuous mode after planned facility shutdowns.
 The system only requires 24-48 hour recovery period to reach normal performance metrics after a system shut-down or batch operation.
 These results showcase how microbial fuel cells can be used for treatment of high-organic wastewaters.
 Further, the system scales modularly.
 By adding more reactors in a treatment train, and operating multiple treatment trains, the BETT reactors can be used to remove up to 95% of organics with flows between 2,500 gpd to 10,000 gpd.